 Audi Q4 E-Tron

-For the United States, Audi has confirmed we'll see the 40 and 50 grades only, with the strating price expected to come in below $45,000.
-EPA-rated range will be announced closer to the market launch but Audi said to expect about 250 miles for the 40 grade.
+For the United States, Audi has confirmed we'll see the 40 and 50 grades only.
+EPA-rated range will be announced closer to the market launch, but Audi said to expect an EPA-estimated 241 miles on the 50 grades.
 The 50 grade will likely have a lower range due to its extra performance and all-wheel drive.

-The larger battery enables charging at up to 125 kilowatts (100 kw for the smaller battery), which means it will be possible to charge the battery from 5-80 percent capacity in a bit under 40 minutes.
+Audi said the battery enables charging at up to 125 kilowatts, which means it will be possible to charge the battery from 5-80 percent capacity in a bit under 40 minutes.
 Audi guarantees that the batteries will have at least 70 percent capacity after eight years of operation or 100,000 miles.

 Production of the Q4 E-Tron and Q4 Sportback E-Tron is being handled at VW Group's plant in Zwickau, Germany.